Clicky

 How to Dehydrate Berries

-When you are learning how to dehydrate berries, you'll see it takes a little more preparation.
+When learning how to dehydrate berries, it takes a little more preparation.

 Blueberries and Cranberries in small piles

-You'll find that it's well worth the time and effort because you can then enjoy them all year round!
+You'll find that it's well worth the time and effort because you can then enjoy berries all year round!

-Today, I'm going over two specific berries, namely Blueberries and Cranberries.
+Today, I'm going over two specific berries: Blueberries and Cranberries.
+(Strawberries are here).

 Blueberries & Cranberries